9.4 Phosphorous Steel

 Part of the steel technology of old thus followed the old anglo-saxon proverb "if you can't beat 'em, join 'em", and made and used primarily phosphorous steel or phosphorous-carbon and not "plain" carbon steel.

-knew that the "more shiny" steel needed to be treated in a different way.
+that.
+Perhaps you knew that the "more shiny" steel needed to be treated in a different way.

 If you belonged to the smiths who could, for example, make a Roman pattern welded sword of the 3rd century, you must have had had a whole bag of tricks up your sleeve, and it is doubtful that we know them all.
 I have tried to collect some of that in a science module but we can never be sure of what we missed.

-good they were - I don't know.
-Many are still around and displayed in museums
+steel swords.
+How good they were - I don't know.
+Many are still around and displayed in museums (not necessarily